Every employee should love their industry as much as the average real estate agent.

 Over the years, real estate has proven to be one of the top industries to work in.
 According to Forbes, real estate was the second happiest industry to work in 2016.
 According to the Top National Workplaces survey by WorkplaceDynamics, real estate was the best industry to work in 2013 .
 The survey polled 1 million employees to generate rankings of the best workplaces and industries for employment.

-At the Veterans United Real Estate blog, we couldn’t agree more!
+We couldn’t agree more!
 Here’s a look at our four favorite reasons to celebrate a career in real estate.

 Agents don’t just drive past a “for sale” home and wonder what lurks behind that screen door.
 With interested clients in tow, agents spend most of their time exploring properties.